Sort a Scene – Long Vowels and Dipthongs Practice

 Mastering long vowel sounds is an important part of learning to read.
 There are so many vowel teams and phonics words for emerging readers to memorize and understand, that it can be daunting.

-Today, I’m sharing an activity an activity that I like to use with the first grader – Sort-a-Scene: Long Vowel Sounds.
+Today, I’m sharing an activity that I like to use with the first-grader: Sort-a-Scene: Long Vowel Sounds.

 Related Post: 5 Writing Activities for Reluctant Writers